Chapter 17: Shenandoah II: Leadership and Survival

 gathering, medics were already checking over three wounded men.
 Dingle

-from shoulder down was covered in blood.
-Watts knelt down beside him,
+from shoulder down, was covered in blood.
+Watts knelt beside him,

 grabbed his hand, and began searching his mind for some comforting words